 The Registrar of the PCN is the Secretary of the agency, and is tasked with preparing, maintaining and altering from time to time the register of the names, addresses, approved qualifications of members, pharmacy schools, premises.

-The Registrar of PCN holds office for 4 years, and is eligible for a further 4 years if re-appointed.
-The current Registrar of the PCN is Pharm NAE Mohammed, FPSN, FNIM. (correct as of Feb.
-2022).
+The Registrar of PCN holds office for 4 years and is eligible for a further 4 years if re-appointed.
+The former Registrar of the PCN is Pharm NAE Mohammed, FPSN, FNIM.
+He handed over to Pharm.
+Ibrahim Babashehu Ahmed, FPSN, FPCPharm, FCAI on 7 April 2022.

 The members of the Governing Council holds office for 3 years.
 The quorum of the Council shall be twenty (20).